-St John's Church of England Primary School, Watford is a church school that is part of the Diocese of St Albans family of over a hundred schools.
+We are a church school that is also part of the Diocese of St Albans family of over a hundred schools.
 The school has a religious designation as a Church of England school.

 The focus of the school is to serve the local community in Central Watford.
 It is a school that welcomes pupils from all families - of Christian faith, or of other faiths, or none.
 Our admissions policy reflects these aspirations.